Guge: Ladakhi invasions

 The first Westerners to reach Guge were António de Andrade, a Jesuit missionary, and his companion brother Manuel Marques, in 1624.
 De Andrade reported seeing irrigation canals and rich crops in what is now a dry and desolate land.
-Perhaps as evidence of the kingdom's openness, de Andrade's party was allowed to construct a chapel in Tsaparang and instruct the people about Christianity.
+Perhaps as evidence of the kingdom's openness, de Andrade's party was allowed to construct a chapel in Tsaparang and instruct the people about Catholic Christianity.
 A letter by De Andrade relates that some military commanders revolted and called the Ladakhis to overthrow the ruler.
 There had been friction between Guge and Ladakh for many years, and the invitation was heeded in 1630.
 The Ladakhi forces laid siege to the almost impenetrable Tsaparang.
 The King's brother, who was chief lama and thus a staunch Buddhist, advised the pro-Christian ruler to surrender against keeping the state as tributary ruler.
 This treacherous advice was eventually accepted.
 Tibetan sources suggest that the Guge population was maintained in their old status.
 The last king, Tashi Drakpa De, (Khri bKra shis Grags pa lde) and his brother and other kin, were deported to Ladakh, where they lived comfortably until their death.
 The prince married a wife from the Ladakhi royal family.